-Soon after I wrote CTS2010: Cheque Truncation Or Contract Termination System?, a senior banker averred to me in private that
+Soon after I wrote CTS2010: Cheque Truncation Or Contract Termination System?, a senior banker averred to me in private that India's

-type of financial institution in India that can make loans and offer a few other financial products without holding a banking license).
+financial institution in India that can make loans and offer a few other financial products without holding a banking license).
 To paraphrase this CTS professional's comment, banks and NBFCs together handle around 2 million PDCs a month on the conservative

 side, which translates to an annual volume of 24 million.
 Since PDCs are customarily collected for three years in advance, there are 72 million cheques waiting to be sucked out of the system and replaced with CTS 2010 compliant cheques.
 Given that the cost

 of processing a PDC is around 2.5X of that of a normal cheque, "reprocessing loans with new CTS2010 compliant PDCs would mean a significant cost for banks / NBFCs", my friend remarked on my company's blog.

 Since the above post was published around six weeks ago, the CTS2010 cutover deadline has been extended by three months to 31

 March 2013.
 While I'm no banker or NBFC specialist, I strongly doubt whether all the prerequisites for this migration would be completed even by the revised deadline, and predict a further delay of at least three months before the exercise is deemed complete

 Getting down to mundane personal matters, I called my tenant and requested him to issue new CTS2010 PDCs for the two year lease he has taken on my house.
 A couple of weeks later, he called me over to exchange the old non-CTS2010 cheques for the new ones.